Phoenix, Arizona DUI Attorney

 Legal Representation defined by Commitment, Credibility, and Calling

 Mark strives to provide the most comprehensive and cutting-edge representation possible.
-For more than 25 years, he has represented clients in thousands of Arizona DUI and criminal cases and helped them navigate an intimidating justice system, all the while fighting for their constitutional rights.
+For more than 25 years as an Arizona DUI lawyer, he has represented clients in thousands of Arizona DUI and criminal cases.
+He has helped clients navigate an intimidating justice system, all the while fighting for their constitutional rights.

 His extensive journey to expose the City of Scottsdale Crime Lab’s errors and inconsistencies ended up in the Arizona Supreme Court, with Mark’s team successfully arguing that juries and the public, alike, should be able to hear about these problems.